SkyrimAlternativeDevelopers/SkyrimVRTools/README.md

 Make sure to add the headers to your include path.

-You'll also need the OpenVR v1.0.10 libs and headers file.
+You'll also need the **OpenVR v1.0.16** libs and headers file.
 (We plan to remove this dependecy further down the road)

 The PapyrusVR API currently gives you access to the VRManager and to the pose event dispatcher.